-If your child loses an article, the child should check the school's lost and found.
-It is a good idea to label articles (mittens, scarves, lunch sacks, thermos bottles, sweater, gym shoes, etc.) with your child's name.
+If your child loses an article, the child should check the school's lost and found container.
+It is a good idea to label articles (mittens, scarves, lunch sacks, thermos bottles, sweaters, gym shoes) with your child's name.
+Students are asked not to bring unnecessary items to school.
+Lost or damaged personal items cannot be replaced by the school.